SharpKey Multi-HID Interface

 The device is plug and play, it automatically detects connected input and host device types, self-configures and is ready for instant on useability.
 Bluetooth devices require the SharpKey and HID device to be set to pairing mode for first time use and once paired operate exactly as wired equivalents.

-At it's heart, the SharpKey uses a dual-core WiFi/BT enabled SoC from Espressif with C++ based Object Oriented firmware.
+At its heart, the SharpKey uses a dual-core WiFi/BT enabled SoC from Espressif with C++ based Object Oriented firmware.
 The on-board IoT web interface, operating in Station or Access Point mode, is based on venerable Javascript/JQuery/Bootstrap technologies and supports most modern web browsers.

 The SharpKey currently supports: